How to write a simple Go Program

 What is a Go program?

-A Go program file is a simple UTF-8 text file with .go extension.
-Hence you can edit a Go program in simple text editors like notepad, sublime text or IDEs like VSCode or WebStorm.
-You can use terminal editors like vim or nano too.
+A Go program is just a UTF-8 text file with a .go extension.
+That means you can write it in a simple text editor, an IDE like VS Code or WebStorm, or even a terminal editor like vim or nano.

 Go program structure